 - Trader Joe’s Liquid Laundry Detergent has been my choice for the past month or so.
 I am very happy with how it cleans the clothes.
 It scores a “D” on the EWG website.
 However, when I looked more closely, I saw that part of the reason it scored poorly is because it had “poor ingredient disclosure” when they evaluated it in 2016.
 Looking at the bottle I have, there seems to be a more detailed list than the one they are using.
 I tried researching the individual ingredients and it seems that they are not too bad.
 Here’s the list: “Purified water, Plant-based surfactants (coconut), soy-based fabric softener, cellulose optical brightener, lavender oil.”

-- Ever Spring, Target’s less toxic store brand (I bought it last week to replace the poor-scoring TJ bottle before I researched it further) is rated “A.” I will update after I try it and let you know how it performs.
+- Ever Spring, Target’s less toxic store brand (I bought it recently to replace the poor-scoring TJ bottle before I researched it further) is rated “A.” I’ve been using it for the past few weeks and I think it works well.

 - Planet laundry detergent is rated “A” by EWG and has very good reviews on Amazon.